markahix/CompChemUtilities/README.md

 Each script is meant to run without dependencies beyond a standard `conda` installation, and in such cases where a dependency is necessary, the script will first check for it and if unable to locate it, will advise the user on method by which it may be installed.

+## Visualizers

+**PDBtoChemDraw**
+- Generates a 2D ChemDraw-style structure from a provided single-molecule PDB.